-On Saturday, it was a pleasure to film my third Dalmahoy Hotel wedding in less than two months.
+It was a pleasure to film my third Dalmahoy Hotel wedding in less than two months.
 It was also my third wedding in eight days!
 St Mary’s is a beautiful little church set in the grounds of the impressive Dalmahoy Estate.
 It was such a shame that the rain was lashing down.
-No problem at all, though, I’ve just purchased a new camera, the Canon 5DMK 3.
+No problem at all, though, I’ve just purchased a couple of new Canon cameras.
 Being confined indoors all day was the perfect opportunity to put the low light capability of this camera to the test.

 A few photos were shot in the church as going outdoors was out of the question.
 I did manage to film Wendy and James depart for Dalmahoy Hotel in their black MX5 convertible.
 A pity that we weren’t able to have the roof down, but still a great shot of the newly-weds’ departure for their champagne reception.